Hiker in waterproof pants on a rain-soaked mountain trail

 Most hikers invest heavily in a waterproof rain jacket and then overlook their legs entirely — until they're three miles from the trailhead with soaked jeans and dropping body temperature.
 Wet legs are not just uncomfortable; in cold and wind, wet clothing against skin accelerates heat loss dramatically and is one of the leading contributors to hypothermia in the backcountry.
 A quality pair of waterproof hiking pants is among the highest-impact pieces of safety gear you can carry, particularly in mountain environments where afternoon storms are the norm from May through October.

 The waterproof pants market has matured significantly over the past decade.
-Where it once meant choosing between a stiff, clammy plastic shell and expensive Gore-Tex, you now have a range of genuinely excellent options: stretch softshell pants with DWR treatment for active hiking, 2.5-layer hardshell pants at accessible price points, and innovative approaches like Columbia's OutDry Ex membrane that sidestep the traditional DWR degradation problem entirely.
+Where it once meant choosing between a stiff, clammy plastic shell and expensive Gore-Tex, you now have a range of genuinely excellent options: stretch softshell pants with DWR treatment for active hiking, 2.5-layer hardshell pants at accessible price points, and innovative approaches like Columbia's OutDry Extreme membrane that sidestep the traditional DWR degradation problem entirely.
 Pairing your waterproof pants with a matching rain jacket and understanding the difference between waterproof and water-resistant fabrics will give you a complete wet-weather system.

 Waterproof Hiking Pants Comparison